 This Code is informed by six principles which were identified in a joint publication by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE).
-Their published guidance "Delivering Good Governance in Local Government", which was updated in 2012. identified the following essential criteria for good corporate governance:
+Their published guidance "Delivering Good Governance in Local Government", which was updated in 2012, identified the following essential criteria for good corporate governance:

-- Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - Members and officers working together to achieve a common purpose with clearly defined functions and roles - Promoting values for the authority and demonstrating the values of good governance though upholding high standards of conduct and behaviour - 4.
+- 1. Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - Members and officers working together to achieve a common purpose with clearly defined functions and roles - Promoting values for the authority and demonstrating the values of good governance though upholding high standards of conduct and behaviour - 4.
 Taking informed and transparent decisions which are subject to effective scrutiny and risk management - 5.
-Developing the capacity and capability of members and officers to be effective - ensure robust public accountability
+Developing the capacity and capability of members and officers to be effective - Engaging with local people and other stakeholders to ensure robust public accountability